Evepp/Employee-Turnover-Analytics./README.md

 The HR Department owns the data and uses it to predict employee turnover.
 Employee turnover refers to the total number of workers who leave a company over time.

 The goals are:
-1. Perform data quality checks by checking for missing values, if any.
-2. Understand what factors contributed most to employee turnover at EDA.
+- Understand what factors contributed most to employee turnover at EDA.
-3. Perform clustering of employees who left based on their satisfaction and evaluation.
+- Perform clustering of employees who left based on their satisfaction and evaluation.
-4. Handle the left Class Imbalance using the SMOTE technique.
+- Handle the left Class Imbalance using the SMOTE technique.
-5. Perform k-fold cross-validation model training and evaluate performance.
+- Perform k-fold cross-validation model training and evaluate performance.
-6. Identify the best model and justify the evaluation metrics used.
-7. Suggest various retention strategies for targeted employees.
+- Suggest various retention strategies for targeted employees.